Sustainability is Profitable

 Proof That Sustainability Makes Business Sense

 Ray Anderson has led by example.
-As founder and chairman on Interface Inc., he grew his company into one of the world’s largest suppliers of modular carpeting.
+As founder and chairman of Interface Inc., he grew his company into one of the world’s largest suppliers of modular carpeting.
 He accomplished this by developing his awareness for sustainability and applying it towards his long term corporate strategy (the ultimate aim being zero waste).

 Leading by Example

 Anderson has demonstrated through his work that caring for the natural world and maintaining a company’s profitability need not be mutually exclusive.
 He is living proof that a CEO can make significant steps towards transforming a company to incorporate greater sustainability.

 Environmental awareness and appreciation for the larger economy (see What is The Circular Economy?) can remain profitable!
 In fact, contrary to myth, sustainability is an effective tool for bringing down costs.